Automating video editing in n8n

 - I import the .fcpxml into Final Cut Pro.
 The first-pass assembly arrives with clips placed, trims applied, and a marker track with segment labels.

-This is the part most people miss.
-Automating gets you a usable cut fast.
-The remaining work is craft, not grunt.
+This is the bit people miss.
+Automation gets you to a usable cut fast.
+The rest is craft, not grunt work.

 - Expect a first-pass assembly in about 8 minutes of hands-on work for a 1-minute storytelling video.
-That includes uploading assets, reviewing the auto-assembled timeline, and doing a single pass of trims.
+That includes uploading assets, reviewing the auto-assembled timeline, and doing one pass of trims.

-- My workflow removes the repetitive search-and-drag.
+- The workflow removes the repetitive search-and-drag.
 I spend focused time on sound design and frame-by-frame timing only when it matters.

 - Use metadata-driven search.
-With consistent tags and short descriptions, GPT-5 selects accurate shots most of the time.
-That reduces trial edits.
+With consistent tags and short descriptions, GPT-5 picks accurate shots most of the time.
+That cuts trial edits.

 - Keep a list of frequently used shot ids.
 I reuse three or four signature clips that anchor the edit.
 It shortens decision time.

-- Whisper for timestamps gives precise word-level cuts.
-That lets the cut list align with syllables or pauses.
+- Whisper timestamps give precise word-level cuts.
+That lets the cut list line up with syllables or pauses.

-- Use a two-step AI approach: one model to create a cut list from the transcript, another to match clips.
-Splitting responsibilities keeps prompts simpler and reduces hallucination.
+- Use a two-step AI approach: one model creates a cut list from the transcript, another matches clips.
+Splitting the job keeps prompts simpler and reduces hallucination.

 - Ask the matching model for alternates and a confidence score.
-That helps you quickly swap if a clip looks wrong.
+That makes it easier to swap a clip if it looks wrong.

 - Import the .fcpxml and check the timeline markers.
 I mute the automated audio track first and play the arrangement to check shot flow.